Hykudoru/Pescado-Engine-Embedded-ESP32S3/README.md

-A 3D graphics engine for the ESP32.
+A 3D Graphics Engine for the ESP32.
 Board/Display: LILYGO T-Display-S3 ESP32-S3.

 -----Instructions/Gotchas-----
 1. Make sure to select "Upload Filesystem Image" from the PlatformIO extension in VS Code.
 This will upload all the data/*.obj files to your ESP32 board.